hermangroup/docs/wallets/electrum/advanced.rst

 JSONRPC interface
 -----------------

-Commands to the Dash Electrum daemon can be sent using JSONRPC.
-This is useful if you want to use Dash Electrum in a PHP script.
+Commands to the Historia Electrum daemon can be sent using JSONRPC.
+This is useful if you want to use Historia Electrum in a PHP script.

 Note that the daemon uses a random port number by default.
 In order to use a stable port number, you need to set the `rpcport` configuration